asmuth/clip/manual/reference/fonts.md

 a font for arabic text and another set of fonts for CJK text.
 The text rendering code will then automatically select the correct font to use at runtime.

-By default, fviz will initialize the fonts stack using the default font stacks supplied by your system.
+By default, clip will initialize the fonts stack using the default font stacks supplied by your system.
 In most cases this useful since specifying all list of fonts required to render international text by yourself would be cumbersome.